 Some studies suggest that DHA can help the mother carry the pregnancy to full term.

 Vitamin B12 is involved in producing red blood cells, and supporting a healthy nervous system.

-Healthline stated, doctors also believe a vitamin B-12 supplement along with folic acid (found in prenatal vitamins) will help prevent birth defects such as spina bifida and defects that affect the spine and central nervous system.
+Healthline mentioned how doctors also believe a vitamin B-12 supplement along with folic acid will help prevent birth defects such as spina bifida and defects that affect the spine and central nervous system.

 Calcium helps support strong bones and teeth.